Last September I ran a blogging course for one of our clients.

 There’s nothing unusual about these sectors – however, rather than endeavour to just push ‘Accountancy’ news into all of these audiences – they take a targeted approach – providing relevant content for relevant audiences.

 Of course – blogging works best when your activity is consistent, regular and purposeful.
-This means that if you commit to blogging every day or twice a week (as my client has) – then effectively, you’ve got to feed your blog with relevant and purposeful content.
+According to expert bloggers from wordless web, this means that if you commit to blogging every day or twice a week (as my client has) – then effectively, you’ve got to feed your blog with relevant and purposeful content.

 As any busy partner or business person will concur with – great content doesn’t just happen.
 It takes time to create – and without effective planning, those well intentioned blogging schedules get further and further behind.